rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 ### 2025-11-03
 - Added OS Helpers (dm from Luisa)
 - Luisa also shared applicants to internal awards.
 Not sure I've correctly understood or grouped awards, so will review with the team.
 - Will also review the broad categorisation I've created for "initiative types" (initially based on the TOSI teams grouping), and think about how this will be usefully visualized.
-For example, awards and the OS dashboard are both included as "incentives", but in filtering the data it would be useful to see award recipients seperately form contributors to the dashboard (although we don't yet have any contributors to the dashboard except Gabriel).
+For example, awards and the OS dashboard are both included as "incentives", but in filtering the data it would be useful to see award recipients separately form contributors to the dashboard (although we don't yet have any contributors to the dashboard except Gabriel).
 Will look to see if any others need cleaning.

 ### 2025-11-04
 - List of presenters of Open Science Lab Tours received.